 The informal nature of virtual meetings makes it is especially easy to become distracted and veer off topic.
 For the sake of productivity and focus, its important to stick to a predetermined agenda.
 A good tip is to limit the amount of items on your agenda and send them out to participants beforehand.

-Virtual meetings often come with the benefit of being able to dress more casually, but it is still important to make sure you are wearing something that is appropriate.
+Despite the benefit of being a more casual setup, it is still important to wear something that is appropriate.
 Whilst, there is probably no need to wear a suit, professional and clean clothing is recommended.
-It is also important to check your overall appearance in the mirror before the meeting begins- you want the meetings participants to focus on what you are saying and not what you look like.
+Also check your overall appearance – participants should focus on what you are saying and not what you look like.

 TIP: Getting dressed into more professional or workday attire can help put you into a more productive mindset.

-Be cautious of what your virtual audience can see during your meeting – you do not want the participants detracted by a messy environment or something moving in the background.
-The best background is a relatively blank one, with many virtual meeting platforms allow you to change or blur the background if needed.
+Be cautious of what your virtual audience can see.
+The best background is a blank one, with many virtual meeting platforms allowing you to change or blur the background if needed.

-TIP: Beware of virtual backgrounds that some applications let you use – whist a beach behind you may seem amusing to you it may not go down well with your audience.
+TIP: Beware of virtual backgrounds – a beach scene may be amusing but is not professional.
 These backgrounds can also cause your image to flick in and out of focus.

 The quality of home internet connection and the reliability of devices can significantly vary between participants, making it important to speak slowly and enunciate your words.
 If there are a number of people on the call its important to only speak one at a time to avoid confusion.

-TIP: Keep in mind that there’s often a minor delay when someone talks, so pause after asking a question or listening to someone’s response.
+TIP: Keep in mind that there’s often a minor delay when someone talks.
+Pause after asking a question or listening to someone’s response.

 Keep Eye Contact

-There’s a lot to see on your screen during virtual meetings: images of yourself and your colleagues, the main presentation or an ongoing transcript of the conversation between participants.
+There’s a lot to see on your screen during video conferencing: images of yourself and your colleagues, the main presentation or an ongoing transcript of the conversation between participants.
 Off-screen, you might have other people in the home with you.
 Make “eye contact” with others in the meeting by looking at the camera when you’re talking and listening.

 Limit the Amount of Noise

-The ideal place to conduct a virtual meeting would be in a low-traffic room that has a door you can close.
-If this is not possible, you should opt for an area of your home where others are less likely to be, explaining to other people in the house that you are unable to talk to them during the time of your meeting.
+Conduct your video conference in a low-traffic room that has a door you can close.
+If this is not possible, you should opt for an area of your home where others are less likely to be.
 You should also put any pets in a separate room and turn of notifications on your device.

 TIP: Most videoconferencing services allow you to enter meetings on mute.
-During the meeting, when you’re not speaking, mute the microphone so people can talk without hearing any distractions from your home.
+When you’re not speaking, mute the microphone so people can talk without hearing any distractions from your home.

 Be Careful When Sharing your Screen

-When sharing your screen with others, it is important to remember that your audience will see everything that you do, including separate windows and tabs.
+When sharing your screen with others, it is important to remember that your audience will see everything that you do.
 Make sure you close documents you don’t want to share, and temporarily disable any incoming messaging notifications while you’re presenting.